vtex-apps/release-notes/2019-week-28/react-render-performance.md

 ##  Main advantages

-By adopting the new Hooks React functionality, React will spend less time rendering components onto the interface, thereby ensuring a faster and better end user response time in both stores and admin.
+By adopting the new hooks React functionality, React will spend less time rendering components onto the interface, thereby ensuring a faster and better end user response time in both stores and admin.

 ## What do you need to do

-This improvement is available to any store@2.x user since any such store automatically uses render-runtime@8.x. in which this improvement was implemented.
+This improvement is available to any __store@2.x__ user since any such store automatically uses render-runtime@8.x. in which this improvement was implemented.

 ## Side effects